 Also, if you live in a period property, it’s worth considering decorating with the period in mind, says Little Greene director Ruth Mottershead, ‘all our color cards feature a period key, so you can see which era each shade originates from.
 This can be really useful if you’re looking to create a scheme that is in-keeping with the age of your property.’

-As the room where we spend the most time, it's important to take time to get the kitchen exactly how you want it.
+As the room where we spend the most time, it's important to take time to get traditional kitchen ideas exactly how you want them.
 For a design which will endure across the years it's worth investing good quality bespoke cabinetry in the elegant proportions of a simple shaker design, as well as remembering less is more, as Helen Parker, creative director at deVOL, explains.

-'Before you leave the house, look in the mirror and take at least one thing off,' I love this quote from Coco Chanel and I think it works not only for your wardrobe but for your home too,' she says.
+'"Before you leave the house, look in the mirror and take at least one thing off,"' I love this quote from Coco Chanel and I think it works not only for your closet but for your home too,' she says.
 'Stand back and hold back when designing all the elements of your kitchen and don’t be tempted to buy things to fill every space.
 People often try too hard to get a look they have seen on Pinterest and to theme their kitchen with all the things they love and want to show, but hold back.'

-Choosing an easy-to-live with neutral is a timeless option – you can see our traditional white kitchen ideas in our inspirational picture gallery – but if tastes should change, the solid wood doors can be easily be taken off, sanded down and repainted to give a fresh new look to the space without having to fork out on new cabinetry.
+Choosing an easy-to-live with neutral is a timeless option – our traditional white kitchen ideas will inspire you – but if tastes should change, the solid wood doors can be easily be taken off, sanded down and repainted to give a fresh new look to the space without having to fork out on new cabinetry.